-No student will be allowed to graduate without completing the Academic Literacy and Communication Studies programme as well as Personal Information Management (PIM5011 is equivalent to PIM5012)
+No student will be allowed to graduate without completing the Personal Information Management (PIM5011 and PIM5012)

 The student is required to conduct practical work at a business as part of the final mark in certain instructional offerings (i.e. work-integrated learning).
 Only students who have passed all their second - year level of instructional offerings will be allowed to go on work integrated learning.